rioagungpurnomo/xrpminer/README.md

 ```

 #### STEP 3
-then run the following command and let's mine
+Then run the following command and start automatic mining
 ```bash
 python xrpminer.py
 ```